A person residing in Alberta may have their name legally changed, under certain conditions.

 - proof of relationship if you’re changing the name of a child/ward

-Get electronic fingerprints for each person 12 years old or older who is changing their name.
+Get electronic fingerprints for each person 12 years old and older who is changing their name.

 Contact a fingerprinting agency to confirm the cost and how long it will take.

 A confirmation letter will be mailed to you from the RCMP in Ottawa.

 The confirmation letter must be submitted with your application.

 Step 5.
 Provide a criminal record check or police information check

 Applicants aged 18 or older must submit a criminal record check or police information check, which is obtained in person from a recognized law enforcement agency.

 - criminal record checks and police information checks from third-party providers are not acceptable

 The criminal record check or a police information check must be submitted with the application within 30 days of it being issued to the date the legal change of name service is started at a registry agent office.

 All Alberta birth certificates issued before a legal change of name is processed must be surrendered with your Application for Change of Name.
 This applies to each person whose name is being legally changed.